tigoe/SensorExamples/LightSensors/TCS34725_ColorRead/readme.md

 This Arduino example reads the color from a TCS34725 color sensor and displays the result on a programmable WS2812 LED (NeoPixel).
 It also sends the data serially.
 The Processing sketch called ColorDisplayer can read that string and change its background color with the color value.

-There are two sketches in this directory, TCS34725_read, which is an Arduino sketch, and ColorDisplayer, which is a Processing sketch.
+There are two sketches in this directory, `TCS34725_read`, which is an Arduino sketch, and `ColorDisplayer`, which is a Processing sketch.

 ## Circuit